Herd behavior: Social marketing

-Marketing can easily transcend beyond commercial roots, in that it can be used to encourage action to do with health, environmentalism and general society.
+Marketing can easily transcend commercial roots, in that it can be used to encourage action to do with health, environmentalism and general society.
 Herd mentality often takes a front seat when it comes to social marketing, paving the way for campaigns such as Earth Day, and the variety of anti-smoking and anti-obesity campaigns seen in every country.
 Within cultures and communities, marketers must aim to influence opinion leaders who in turn influence each other, as it is the herd mentality of any group of people that ensures a social campaign's success.
 A campaign run by Som la Pera in Spain to combat teenage obesity found that campaigns run in schools are more effective due to influence of teachers and peers, and students' high visibility, and their interaction with one another.
 Opinion leaders in schools created the logo and branding for the campaign, built content for social media and led in-school presentations to engage audience interaction.
 It was thus concluded that the success of the campaign was rooted in the fact that its means of communication was the audience itself, giving the target audience a sense of ownership and empowerment.
 As mentioned previously, students exert a high level of influence over one another, and by encouraging stronger personalities to lead opinions, the organizers of the campaign were able to secure the attention of other students who identified with the reference group.

-Herd behaviour not only applies to students in schools where they are highly visible, but also amongst communities where perceived action plays a strong role.
-Between 2003 and 2004, California State University carried out a study to measure household conservation of energy, and motivations for doing so.
-It was found that factors like saving the environment, saving money or social responsibility did not have as great an impact on each household as the perceived behaviour of their neighbours did.
-Although the financial incentives of saving money, closely followed by moral incentives of protecting the environment, are often thought of as being a community's greatest guiding compass, more households responded to the encouragement to save energy when they were told that 77% of their neighbours were using fans instead of air conditioning, proving that communities are more likely to engage in a behaviour if they think that everyone else is already taking part.
+Herd behavior not only applies to students in schools where they are highly visible, but also amongst communities where perceived action plays a strong role.
+Between 2003 and 2004, California State University carried out a study to measure household energy saving, and motivations for it.
+It was found that factors like saving the environment, saving money and social responsibility did not have as great an impact on each household as the perceived behavior of their neighbors did.
+Although the financial incentives of saving money, closely followed by moral incentives of protecting the environment, are often thought of as being a community's greatest guiding compass, more households responded to the encouragement to save energy when they were told that 77% of their neighbors were using fans instead of air conditioning, proving that communities are more likely to engage in a behavior if they think that everyone else is already taking part.

-Herd behaviours shown in the two examples exemplify that it can be a powerful tool in social marketing, and if harnessed correctly, has the potential to achieve great change.
+Herd behaviors shown in the two examples exemplify that it can be a powerful tool in social marketing, and if harnessed correctly, has the potential to achieve great change.
 It is clear that opinion leaders and their influence achieve huge reach among their reference groups and thus can be used as the loudest voices to encourage others in any collective direction.